octaviofilipepereira/Automated-Server-Configuration/README.md

 # Automated Server Configuration for Debian-Based Distributions

 # Objective
-The objective of this program is help the user to install, configure and prepare an Debian-Based Distribuiton Server for online usage, reducing precious time in the instalation and configuration process of a server.
+The objective of this program is help the user to install, configure and prepare an Debian-Based Distribution Server for online usage, reducing precious time in the instalation and configuration process of a server.

 1. This program will run all the procedures to install and configure Linux Debian-Based Distributions Server.
 2. This program permits additionaly, if you want, automatically install and configure Webmin / Virtualmin Server GPL Management Platform.